tikv/client-java/docs/src/production-readiness.md

 ## TxnKV
 All TxnKV APIs are covered by [CI](https://github.com/tikv/client-java/actions/workflows/ci.yml).

 In addition, TxnKV has been used in the [TiSpark](https://docs.pingcap.com/tidb/stable/tispark-overview) and [TiBigData](https://github.com/tidb-incubator/TiBigData) project to integrate data from TiDB to Big Data ecosystem.
-TiSpark and TiBigData were used in the production system of some commercial customers and some internet companies.
+TiSpark and TiBigData are used in the production system of some commercial customers and internet companies.

 Similar to RawKV, only part of APIs are used in this scenario (mainly including `prewrite/commit` and `coprocessor`).
 And this use case doesn't care about latency but throughput and reliability.